kedmenecr/ScreenSnap/README.md

 screensap myAwsomeProject 2
 ```

-This will make a screenshot of you main screen every 2 second untill the process is stopped.
+This will make a screenshot of your main screen every 2 seconds until the process is stopped.

 ## Or just use the default settings

-It will save in a folder called ScreenSnap with a default interval of 1 second.
+It will save in a folder called ScreenSnapShots with a default interval of 1 second.

 ## How to exit?

 Ctrl + C!

-## Does it automaticly continue to record after I've closed my laptop?
+## Does it automatically continue to record after I've closed my laptop?

-OFC!
-What the hell do you think I am :P
+Yes!